About housing choice vouchers

-How to Participate in Section 8 Housing
+How to Participate in Housing Choice Vouchers

 The first step is to get on our waiting list.
 You can complete a preliminary application at The Housing Authority of the City of Hagerstown (HHA) during regular business hours, or click here to apply online.